rodlie/NatronPluginManager/docs/repo.md

     └── MyPlugin.py
 ```

-The folder can contains any amount of files.
+The folder may contain any amount of files.

 If the folder contains a ``README.md`` file it will be used instead of the description found in the ``.py`` file.
+External assets contained in the folder is allowed.

+If the folder contains a ``ChangeLog.md`` file it will be used to display specific changes for the plug-in.
+External assets contained in the folder is allowed.